sebbacon/respire/views/diplomas/copd-certificate.md

 ### Certificate in COPD

 This course is suitable for Health Care Professionals who are caring for people with COPD.
+Courses can be completed face to face or via e-learning.

 If you are a CCG or private company and would like to commission our services, please contact us at info@respiratorymatters.com